I am a person-centred therapist.

 To get started with me, please send me a message via the form on the Contact Me page of this site.
 We can either book a full session right away, or arrange a short free video call so you can get more of a sense of me and how I work.

-• My fee for individual counselling is £70 a session.
+My fee for individual therapy sessions is £70.

 I will always aim to give you at least six weeks’ notice of any breaks in our work, such as over Christmas and New Year.

-• I do not offer other therapies such as CBT, EMDR or IFS.
-However, my way of working with you is influenced by my reading and study of many different theories and approaches.
+I do not offer other therapies such as CBT, EMDR or IFS.
+However, my way of working with you is influenced by my reading and study of many different theories and approaches, especially existential therapy.
 We will draw on any ideas that you find useful.

-• Counselling is all about your relationship with the counsellor, so trying out a few different therapists to see whose approach and style resonates with you best can be useful.
+Therapy is all about your relationship with the therapist, so trying out a few different therapists to see whose approach and style resonates with you best can be useful.
 This article by Carolyn Spring sets out some excellent questions to ask about a potential therapist.

 However, you may find it reassuring to know that I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 You can find me on their registry and will be able to raise any concerns about our sessions with them.

-Except in these very rare circumstances, everything you tell me will be kept entirely confidential.
+Except in these circumstances, everything you tell me will be kept entirely secret and confidential.